Lab 09

 At this point the

-project will no longer work, because we've manually removed theXoxInternals
+XoxFrontendproject will no longer work, because we've manually removed theXoxInternalsprojects it depends on.`

 - Just using the saved

-content and verify that you can now once more build and run theXoxFrontend
+.m2content and verify that you can now once more build and run theXoxFrontendapplication.

 Third party repositories